 It prepares you in the foundations of dental nursing, so you have the knowledge, skills and professional attributes to practice safely and effectively, as it addresses topics like current issues in the dental hygiene field and more.

-In order to qualify from this dental nurse course, you will need to complete two assessments.
+In order to qualify for this dental nurse course, you will need to complete two assessments.
 The first is a workplace assessment, with a complete record of experience.
 You will be embedded within a dentistry team and get vital hands-on experience.

 The second part is a written and practical assessment that allows you to demonstrate your dental nursing knowledge and decision-making abilities.

 Pass both of these assignments and you will be a fully qualified dental nurse.

 Becoming a qualified dental nurse via a distance learning provider, as opposed to a dental nurse apprenticeship, allows you to study based on your personal circumstances.

 You can study while you work – and juggle your home life.
 So, you don’t have to make any financial sacrifices while you’re working towards your new dental nursing career.

 You equally can work your way through your dental nursing course materials as quickly as you’d like.
 Because all your learning materials are available throughout the course, you can go back and reread them at your leisure.

 This is especially useful when it comes to revision ahead of your dental nursing assessments.

 There are no physical classes to attend and you don’t have to wait for the start of term to begin learning.
 You can just enrol and get going.

 This also means you can complete the dental nurse course in less time too.
 On average distance learners complete a two-year course within 9 months.
 There’s also research to suggest that online learners retain 5 times the information when compared to a traditional setting.

-So, you’ll be able to qualify as a dental nurse faster and retain significantly more of the information.
+So, you’ll be able to qualify as a dental nurse faster and retain significantly more information.

 Once you have gained your qualification you will have the option of working in either a dental practice (private or NHS) or in a hospital setting.